CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 * The UserInterface has setters to allow for the injection of RecipeCollections, PreferenceBook, etc.

 _Facade_:
+* The RecipeCollectionFacade is a facade Usecase that allows controllers to access methods in the entity without breaking clean architecture.
 * The RecipeBook acts as a facade for the overall subrecipebook which contains all recipes the user adds to their individual subrecipebooks.
 * The RecipeBookManager and SubRecipeBookManager act as facades, allowing controllers to access methods in the RecipeBook.
 * The UserFactory is a facade for the User Constructor, allowing the code to respect clean architecture.